-I have posted an example of my Fit Diabetic Meal Plan where you can see what I typically eat in a day and learn how to calculate your daily calorie need.
+You can read more about my experiments with different amounts of carbs in my diet in this post.
+I have also posted an example of my Fit Diabetic Meal Plan where you can see what I typically eat in a day and learn how to calculate your daily calorie need.

 Diabetes myth 2 – Exercising makes it harder to manage your diabetes